STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Pipeline planning

 \subsection{Overview}

-\paragraph{Planning goals} Towards maximizing the accuracy under T, \sys{} plans for two goals: \begin{myitemize} \item \textit{First, minimize pipeline bubbles.} It attempts to utilize both IO and computation as much as possible.
-On one hand, maxing out computation (FLOPs) drives the inference towards a higher accuracy.
-On the other hand, it can always improve submodel fidelity by loading higher-\bt{} shards, as long as not all shards are at full, 32 \bt{}.
+\paragraph{Planning goals} Towards maximizing the accuracy under a target latency T, \sys{} plans for two goals: \begin{myitemize} \item \textit{First, minimize pipeline bubbles.} \sys{} attempts to utilize both IO and computation as much as possible: by keeping IO always busy, it loads higher-\bt{} shards to improve submodel fidelity; by maxing out computation (FLOPs), it drives the inference towards a higher accuracy.

-\item \textit{Second, prioritize \bt{}s on important shards.} Under T, the total shard loading schedules compose a combinatorial space, making it intractable to enumerate.
-Yet, the engine must propose one which leads to maximum accuracy at run time. \end{myitemize}

-\paragraph{Two-stage planning} Our key idea is to let computation bound the execution and prioritize IOs to most important shards.